The Wasserstein Believer: Learning Belief Updates for Partially Observable Environments through Reliable Latent Space Models: Introduction

 \section{Introduction}

-The Partially Observable Markov Decision Process (POMDP) \cite{spaan2012partially} is a powerful framework for modeling decision-making in uncertain environments where the state is not fully observable.
-These problems are a common occurrence in many real-world applications, such as robotics \cite{LauriPOMDPRobo}, recommendation systems \cite{wu2021partially}, and autonomous vehicles \cite{liu2015situation}.
-In contrast to in a Markov Decision Processes (MDPs), in a POMDP the agent observes a noisy function of the state that does not suffice as a signal to condition an optimal policy on.
-As such optimal policies need to take the action observation history into account.
+\emph{Partially Observable Markov Decision Processes} (POMDPs) define a powerful framework for modeling decision-making in uncertain environments where the state is not fully observable.
+These problems are common in many real-world applications, such as robotics \citep{LauriPOMDPRobo}, and recommendation systems \citep{wu2021partially}.
+In contrast to \emph{Markov Decision Processes} (MDPs), in a POMDP the agent perceives an imperfect observation of the state that does not suffice as conditioning signal for an optimal policy.
+As such, optimal policies must take the entire interaction history into account.
 As the space of possible histories scales exponentially in the length of the episode, using histories to condition policies is generally intractable.
-An alternative to histories is the notion of belief which is defined as a probability distribution over states based on the agent's history.
-The beliefs are a sufficient statistic of the history for control and when used as states define a Belief-MDP equivalent to the original POMDP \cite{aastrom1965optimal}.
-While two closed-form expressions to compute the belief exist, using the full history or through the recursive belief-update, they both require access to a model of the environment.
-The computation is also in general intractable, as it requires to integrate over the full state space and therefore only applicable to smaller problems.
+An alternative is the notion of \emph{belief}, which is defined as a probability distribution over states based on the agent history.
+Beliefs are a sufficient statistic of the history \citep{kaelbling1998planning} but the computation of their closed-form expression require the access to a model of the environment and is in general intractable, as it requires to integrate over the full state space, which is thus only applicable to small problems.

-To overcome those challenges, current state-of-the-art algorithms focus on compressing the observation-action history with the help of Recurrent Neural Networks (RNNs) \cite{Hausknecht2015DeepMDPs} in the hope of learning a sufficient statistic.
-However compressing the history using RNNs can lead to loss of information, resulting in suboptimal policies.
-To improve the likelihood of obtaining a sufficient statistic, RNNs can be combined with different techniques such as variational inference, particle filtering, and regularization through the ability to predict future observations \cite{Gregor2018TemporalAuto-Encoder, Igl2018DeepPOMDPs, Chen2022Flow-basedPOMDPs}.
-However, \emph{none of these techniques guarantee that the representation of histories induced by RNNs is suitable to optimize the return}.
+To overcome those challenges, SOTA algorithms focus on compressing the history into a fixed-size vector with the help of \emph{Recurrent Neural Networks} (RNNs) \citep{Hausknecht2015DeepMDPs}.
+However, compressing the history using RNNs can lead to information loss, resulting in suboptimal policies.
+To improve the likelihood of obtaining a sufficient statistic, RNNs can be combined with regularization techniques, including generative models \citep{chen2022flow, Hafner2019DreamImagination, hafner2021mastering}, particle filtering \citep{Igl2018DeepPOMDPs, ma2020particle}, and predicting distant observations \citep{Gregor2018TemporalAuto-Encoder, Gregor2019ShapingRL}.
+It is worth noting that \emph{none of these techniques guarantee that the representation of histories induced by RNNs is suitable for optimizing the return.} Additionally, a limitation of many algorithms is their assumption that beliefs are simple distributions (e.g., Gaussian distributions) which limits their applicability \citep{Gregor2018TemporalAuto-Encoder, lee2020stochastic, hafner2021mastering}.